SMFloris/nix-c-modular-template/README.md

 ---

-## ⚡ Quickstart
+## ⚡ Example Overview

-In one simple swoop, this template/example does the following:
+In one simple swoop, this example does the following:

-* downloads, builds and links libimago from github
+* downloads, builds and links [libimago](https://github.com/jtsiomb/libimago) from a github repository
 * uses raylib from nixpkgs and links it
 * uses an internal module (rgridlayout) and statically links it
 * both main app and internal module use raylib -> don't worry nix makes sure it is only downloaded once

 The example itself, all it does is some simple binary-image analysis on pngs.
+Notice that both the main app and internal module have the same layout.
+This is intended.
+You can thus, make all your code reusable by using the same template over and over again.
+You can even use git submodules so that your modules can live in their own separate repositories.

 ```bash
 $: > git clone https://github.com/smfloris/nix-c-modular-template